 I think we should all challenge ourselves just to look at our blog designs.
 I mean, actually look at them.
 Pretend like you are a newbie who just stumbled across the page for the first time.
 What do you see?
 A clear message?
 A simple “hello”?
 Or a thousand colors that make your eyes spin?

 So, here are my 50 (new and unique) ways to improve your blog design right now.
 Believe me, these are way too fun.
-Have at it!
+Have fun!

 Improve your Blog Design